kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Why “Annotation Processor Time” Is the Wrong Primary Metric
+## Why “Annotation Processor Time” Is the Wrong Primary Metric { #why-annotation-processor-time }

 Profiling annotation processors is useful engineering work.
 It can reveal regressions, expensive analysis, excessive generation, or non-incremental behavior.